agsb/Kyou-Ato/README.md

       "Notes" : " "
       }

-In format of CSV or JSON, one entry by line, List (order, uuid), Task (uuid, time0, time1, time2, time3, title, notes)
+In format JSON or CSV, one entry by line, Task (uuid, order, time0, time1, time2, time3, title, notes) ;

 Order is the ordinary sequence ;

   Uuid is the classic UUID ;

   State is one of ( 1 TODO, 2 WORK, 3 DONE, 0 HOLD ).
       A task in TODO is waiting to start, in WORK is in progress, in DONE is finished.
-      A task in HOLD is waiting some external resource, or action or event, and ;
+      A task is in HOLD while waiting some external resource, or action or event, and will return to WORK ;

   Time0, Time1, Time2, Time3 are time in YEAR.MOUNTH.DAY.
       Time0 is when task goes into list,
       Time1 is when task starts,
       Time2 is when task is done,
-      Time3 is the deadline of task;
+      Time3 is the deadline of task ;

-  Title is a text of less than 120 characters.
+  Title is a text of less than 120 characters ;

   Notes is a small text with a URI to the notebook ;

 ## Does

 the cards are only sorted by user, moving cards top-down.
-    At top is most priority and sort order is always preserved;
+    At top is most priority and sort order is always preserved ;

-the cards could be select by states or not states;
+the cards could be select by states or not states ;

-the cards could be selected based per due data;
+the cards could be selected based per due data ;

+eventualy cards could have colors ;

 ## Metrics

 the mean interval time (days) between
-    TODO and WORK, WORK and DONE, TODO and DONE;
+    TODO and WORK, WORK and DONE, TODO and DONE ;

-the mean quantity of tasks inside each interval;
+the mean quantity of tasks inside each interval ;